Scripting

 Now you can choose where you want to go.

 A script file is basically a library of scripts.
-It is nothing more than a simple text file, which can contain one or more scripts.
-You will be able to either call one of those scripts directly, or simply load the entire file.
-In such case, XY will create a menu based on the contained scripts in that file and pop it up, allowing you to choose which script to execute.
+It is nothing more than a simple text file that can contain one or more scripts.
+You can either call one of these scripts directly or just load the whole file.
+In the latter case, XY will create a menu based on the scripts contained in this file and pop it up, allowing you to choose which script to execute.

-The syntax for the scripts themselves within script files is exactly the same as for scripts anywhere else in XY since this is just another way to store and execute scripts.
+The syntax for the scripts themselves inside script files is exactly the same as for scripts anywhere else in XY, since this is just another way to store and run scripts.

 Syntax rules for XYplorer Script Files